Ector County DWI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial, where a panel of your peers decides your guilt or innocence, or a bench trial, where the judge makes the decision.
+If a plea agreement cannot be reached, your case will proceed to trial.
+You have the right to a jury trial, or you can choose to have a bench trial, where the judge decides the case.

 First Offense